-(If you do want to venture outside the list, try this ingenious way to get fussy eaters to try new foods.)
+(If you do want to venture outside the list, try this ingenious tip to get fussy eaters to try new foods.)

-We all know that toddlers’ taste buds change every day…
+We all know that toddlers’ taste buds change every hour of every day…

 Add an extra hour, just in case.
 Add two extra hours if your toddler likes to “help”.